moms night out

 Is not something mom's up for

-"Hey babe, will you wake up and go down?"
+"Hey babe, wake up and go down!"

 Jill Moysiuk